youngKG/Multi-Granularity-ClinTS/README.md

 ## Benchmark construction

-   To support the comprehensive modeling of the *heterogeneity*, *irregularity*, and *interdependency* characteristics of clinical time series data, we build a new benchmark, named **ClinTS-HII**.
+   To support the comprehensive modeling of the *heterogeneity*, *irregularity*, and *interdependency* characteristics of clinical time series data, we build a new benchmark.
-   This repository maintains all the documentation and needed scripts to build the ClinTS-HII benchmark.
+   This repository maintains all the documentation and needed scripts to build the benchmark.
    We selected 61 common biomarker variables to indicate the physiological states of a patient and 42 widely used interventions in intensive care units to represent the major events interdependent on these physiological states.

    This benchmark includes a diverse set of clinical tasks covering different clinical scenarios for evaluation.
 The following table summarizes the statistics of these tasks.